Certificate of Use Phone: Who to Call & What to Ask

 Sometimes, a face-to-face conversation is the best way to sort out a complicated issue.
 If you feel stuck or just prefer to handle business in person, you can visit the Miami-Dade County offices.
 You can apply for your Certificate of Use directly at the Building Department cashier, located at 444 SW 2nd Ave, 4th Floor.
 This is a great option if you want to hand-deliver your documents and get confirmation that they’ve been received.
 Just be sure to check their business hours before you go and bring all your required paperwork with you to make the trip as efficient as possible.

-Tracking Your Application Online
+How to Track Your Application Status Online

 Once you’ve submitted your application, you don’t have to be left in the dark.
 The city provides online tools that allow you to check on your progress.
 One of the most important preliminary steps is to confirm the zoning rules for your property, which you can do using the city’s online portal.
 This ensures your business type is permitted at your chosen location before you invest too much time and money.
 Using these digital resources helps you stay informed and proactive, allowing you to see what stage your application is in and address any potential issues quickly.